 Space Stations - Measure Up!

-In Measure Up!, children ages 8–13 work in pairs to measure each other's ankles with lengths of string before and after lying on their backs with their feet in the air for 1 minute.
+Children work in pairs to measure each other's ankles with lengths of string before and after lying on their backs with their feet in the air for 1 minute.
 This simulates the microgravity of space, where everything — including body fluids — floats!

 What’s the Point?